gillescoolen/deepl-client/README.md

 await translate(params);
 ```

-Which will return a `TranslationResponse`, containing an array with the translation, and the detected source language.
+Which will return a `TranslationResponse`, containing an array with the translation and the detected source language:

 ```json
 {